Keavon/Thesis/src/paper/thesis.md

 ![](Brush%20Stretch%20Test.png)

 <div id="fig-3" class="figure-caption">
-Figure 3: Brush texture axial stretch demonstration in Adobe Illustrator (top) and Affinity Designer (bottom) where the same texture visibly repeats and deviates from its authored aspect ratio.
+<span>Figure 3: Brush Texture Axial Stretch.</span> Demonstration in Adobe Illustrator (top) and Affinity Designer (bottom) shows how the same texture visibly repeats and deviates from its authored aspect ratio.
 </div>

 To work with arbitrary stroke widths and lengths, the aspect ratio of the texture will end up being stretched, as shown in Figure 3.
 To wrap the straight texture around a curving stroke path, more stretching is necessary where tight turns will compress inner radii and stretch outer radii.
 To integrate pressure or tilt data, users may be able to choose a mapping from those parameters into rendering modifiers like opacity or localized stroke width "pucker".
 Such transformations take a carefully prepared input texture and reduce its perceptible quality, somewhat diminishing the overall utility of the stretching brush model.